Surrogacy: Ethical issues

 Numerous ethical questions have been raised with regards to surrogacy.
-They generally stem from concerns relating to social justice, women's rights, child welfare, bioethics, and societal traditional values.
+They generally stem from concerns relating to social justice, women's rights, child welfare, bioethics, and societal traditional values, also called family values.

 Surrogate

 Those who view surrogacy as a social justice issue argue that it leads to the exploitation of women whose wombs are commodified to meet the reproductive desires of the more affluent.
 They argue that creating a commercial market for human bodies is inherently exploitative:

 "A steady supply of women's bodies is needed in order to meet the demands of rich couples who can afford to pay extravagant fees to agencies."

 While some hold that any consensual process is not a human rights violation, other human rights activists argue that human rights are not just about survival but about human dignity and respect.
-Almost all countries ban the sale of human organs (e.g., selling a spare kidney) and renting out the use of human organs and bodily processes should be prohibited for similar reasons.
+Surrogacy is sometimes being compared with the sale of human organs (e.g., selling a spare kidney) which almost all countries ban and it is argued that renting out the use of human organs and bodily processes should be prohibited for similar reasons.

-Some feminists have also argued that surrogacy is an assault to a woman's dignity and right to autonomy over her body.
-By degrading women to purchasable "baby producers", commercial surrogacy has been accused by feminists of commodifying women's bodies in a manner akin to prostitution.
+Some feminists have also argued that surrogacy is an assault to a surrogate's dignity and right to autonomy over her body.
+By what is described as degrading women to purchasable "baby producers", commercial surrogacy has been accused by feminists of commodifying women's bodies in a manner akin to prostitution.
 Feminist Renate Klein has argued that surrogacy is a human rights violation.
 In her book "Surrogacy - a Human Rights Violation", Klein examines the harms done to women who become surrogates, and how the practice breaks a number of conventions on human rights.
 Feminist Kajsa Ekis Ekman has argued that surrogacy is akin to reproductive prostitution and baby sale.
 Her book "Being and Being Bought - Prostitution, Surrogacy and the Split Self" compares the two industries and how they both commodify women.

 Some feminists also express concerns over links between surrogacy and patriarchal expressions of domination as numerous reports have been cited of women in developing countries coerced into commercial surrogacy by their husbands wanting to "earn money off of their wives' bodies".
-Surrogate contracts can impose restrictions on the surrogate that some say violate the surrogate mother's rights, such as right to freedom of movement.
+Surrogate contracts can impose restrictions on the surrogate that violate the surrogate mother's rights, such as right to freedom of movement.
 These contracts can allow other people to legally impose requirements on the pregnant person that some argue result in "your body, my choice".